Article By: Leanne Ridgeway

 ‘Chapter II – Of Earth’ sees the band make a quantum leap not seen since the Egyptians harvested ancient knowledge from the secrets of the Giza plateau.
 GREAT ELECTRIC QUEST throws it the fuck down, so fucking hard, I found myself tilting my head back and just laughing as loud as I could during my first spin of the album.
 The second track “Of Earth – Episode I – The Creation” has so much swagger, you’ll feel confident enough to melvin the Grim Reaper as you groove to the most over the top drum solo / guitar solo I have ever heard packed into one song.

-Buddy Donner (Guitar) and Daniel “MuchoDrums” Velasco (drums, as if that wasn’t obvious) give a refreshing reminder that there are no rules in rock ‘n roll, and you can be as awesome as you please.
+Buddy Donner (Guitar) and Daniel “MuchoDrums” Velasco (drums, as if that wasn’t obvious) gives a refreshing reminder that there are no rules in rock ‘n roll, and you can be as awesome as you please.
 Their musicianship is a concoction of flamboyance and precision.
 It’s the kind of asshole move you only pull if you love what you do, and you’re great at what you love.
-The back to back track list featuring “Of Earth I” and “Of Earth II / III“, will put hair on your chest and sweat on your brow.
+The back to back tracklist featuring “Of Earth I” and “Of Earth II / III“, will put hair on your chest and sweat on your brow.

 Tyler “T-Sweat” DIngvell makes his presence felt by channeling the ghost of Axl Rose on “Anubis”.
 (I know Axl is technically still alive, but Appetite for Destruction Axl is long dead, so what good is he doing?).
 The electric vocals combined with a slower, heavier riff provide another change of pace in an album rocking with diversity.
 Jared Bliss is infectious on the bass throughout, making CH2 their most complete album to date.